Use conditional placeholders

 Fig. 7.
 An example of a placeholder rule condition – the rule applies to all senders whose job title includes the word manager or director.

-The combination of conditions shown in Fig. 8. will apply the placeholder rule to the senders that occupy a senior job position and are members of the Sales and Marketing group as well as to the user whose email address is [email protected] (but who doesn’t necessarily hold a “senior” position or belong to the sales group).
+The combination of conditions shown in Fig. 8. will apply the placeholder rule to the senders that occupy a senior job position and are members of the Sales and Marketing group as well as to the user whose email address is [email protected] (this user doesn't need to hold a senior position or belong to the Sales and Marketing group).

 Define conditional placeholder values

-To select the value, click the button in the Placeholder value column (or under Default placeholder value).
-This will open a drop-down menu (Fig. 9.) with all the available objects you can use.
+Click the button in the Placeholder value column (or under Default placeholder value).
+This opens a drop-down menu (Fig. 9.) with all the available contents you can use.

 Fig. 9.
-A list of available objects that can be used as conditional placeholder values.
+A list of contents that can be used as conditional placeholder values.

-The following objects can be used as placeholder value:
+The following can be used as placeholder value:

 Tip

-You can define multiple objects (e.g. two regular placeholders, a placeholder and a picture, two pictures, etc.) as a single placeholder value.
-However, if you plan to do so, it would be a good idea to use the HTML content option, which gives you more editing options and a better view of how the placeholder value will look like when inserted to an email signature.
+A single placeholder value can contain multiple content types (e.g. two regular placeholders, a placeholder and a picture, two pictures, etc.) .
+However, if you plan to do so, it would be a good idea to use the HTML content option, which gives you more editing options and a better view of how the placeholder value will look like when added to an email signature.

 Regular placeholders

-The Message Sender, Message properties* and Other* objects in the placeholder value drop-down menu let you select regular placeholders, such as sender’s Azure AD attributes (e.g. City, Company, Phone number, etc.), Message date, Message ID or Current date/time.
-You can insert multiple placeholders as well as separate them with, for example, commas and static text.
-You can also use the <br> tag between them (however, this will change the placeholder value field to the HTML content the next time you open the Conditional placeholder manager).
+Regular placeholders are grouped into three categories: Message Sender, Message properties* and Other*, as shown in Fig. 9.
+These placeholders include sender’s Entra ID (Azure AD) attributes (e.g. City, Company, Phone number, etc.), as well as Message date, Message ID, Current date/time, and more.
+You can select multiple regular placeholders and separate them with commas, fixed text, or even use the <br> tag between them (however, the latter will change the placeholder value field to HTML content the next time you open the Conditional placeholder manager).

 Learn more about regular placeholders available in CodeTwo Email Signatures 365